Money Management

 What is the difference between net worth and income?

-Income is the amount of money you earn over a period of time — typically measured monthly or annually.
+Income is the amount of money you earn over a period of time, typically measured monthly or annually.
 Net worth is a point-in-time snapshot of your total financial position.
 High income does not guarantee a high net worth if liabilities are also high.
 Net worth is measured on a balance sheet; income is measured on an income statement.

 What assets are included when calculating net worth?

-Assets included in a net worth calculation typically fall into two categories: financial assets (cash, checking accounts, savings accounts, stocks, bonds, retirement accounts such as 401(k) and IRA) and non-financial assets (real estate, vehicles, business ownership interests, jewelry, and collectibles).
+Assets included in a net worth calculation typically fall into two categories: financial assets (cash, checking accounts, savings accounts, stocks, bonds, and retirement accounts such as 401(k) and IRA) and non-financial assets (real estate, vehicles, business ownership interests, jewelry, and collectibles).
 All assets should be valued at current fair market value, not original purchase price.

 What liabilities reduce net worth?